HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 Messages, often in the form or request/response, can originate from an application to the EHR client.
 Messages initiated from the EHR to an application is currently out of scope, but is planned for inclusion in a future version of this specification.
+The exception to this rule is the `status.handshake` message, which can originate from either the EHR or the application.

 Requesters SHALL be capable of receiving at most one response message to an initial request message.
 All response messages will contain a populated